 The answer is yes!
-But there’s a few caveats to that answer.
+But there are a few caveats to that answer.

-If you keep your tags ‘open’ so they’re able to be reprogramed, it’s worth noting that anyone with a NFC writing app like the NFC Easiwayv Tools can come along and reprogram your NFC tags so it’s strongly advised that any tags that are being used in a public place be made ‘read only’.
+If you keep your tags ‘open’ so they’re able to be reprogramed, it’s worth noting that anyone with an NFC writing app like the NFC Easiwayv Tools can come along and reprogram your NFC tags so it’s strongly advised that any tags that are being used in a public place be made ‘read-only’.

 If you’re thinking about experimenting with NFC tags, take a look at the article named How to Program your NFC Tags on our easiwayv.com.au website and this will give you a rundown of what our app can do and how you can use your NFC labels.